OrionStarAI/vllm_server/README.md

 - Launching the vLLM's built-in inference service based on the OpenAI API.

 # 2.3.
-Host operating system
+Host Operating System

 The host operating systems that have been tested primarily include: